 Above - The longest straight is 68 feet.
 It certainly does let a car wind out!

 Above - The twisty section is particularly tricky, especially if you are driving from the far end of the drivers stand at the other end of the track along the right wall.

 Above - JD and his wife did an excellent job of putting the cars back on the track as we were learning to stay in the slot.

-- The overall weight stayed the same as stock at 85 grams due to the lead weights under the rear axle and a couple of mysterious grams of something else.
+- The overall weight stayed the same as stock at 85 grams due to the lead weights under the rear axle but the center of gravity was greatly lowered.

 After running an unmodified Scalextric Corvette L88 and a Monogram Greenwood Corvette and 3 mildly modified cars in order to learn the track, I decided to try the Corvette "Invader".
 Our Fort Wayne crew generally assumed that we would enjoy the play time but had no expectation of challenging any records on an unfamiliar and complex track.
 To get on the record board, you have to do better than the slowest car on the board.
 There were several classes, the Corvette was in the 'Driveshaft - Front Motor' class.
 When I started to see times in the low 20 second area, I checked the board and noted that 22.80 sec was the slowest in class.
 When I beat that time, JD agreed to forego his weekly update and add us to the board with our final times.
 Then I loaned the Corvette to a Fort Wayne buddy, Gary, and he got on the board within 0.3 second of the class lap record!
 I finished the day driving my Corvette again and did a 20.60 to beat the 20.72 class record!!
 I'm braggin' but I couldn't believe I did it!!
 What a thrill!!

 The info above is repeated below in a little easier to read format.

 |3||Luis Garcia||Dodge Viper GTR||46K rpm Falcon III||21.01|